Hunting weapons in the wardrobe: the silent threat in hobby hunter households

 No safe, no problem

-30,000 hobby hunters, at least twice as many weapons
+30’000 hobby hunters, at least twice as many weapons

-Killing daily – that is the practice
+Killing every day – that is the practice

 The Swiss soldier never goes to war.
-Neutral Switzerland conducts no combat missions.
+Neutral Switzerland conducts no combat operations.
 The weapon in the military household is an artefact, a symbol of a militia obligation.
 The hobby hunter, by contrast, kills routinely.
 He knows his weapon as a killing tool from daily practice.
 He knows how it works, how it feels, what it can do.
-This is no minor aspect – it is the core of a structural threat situation.
+This is no minor aspect — it is the core of a structural threat situation.

 The mere presence of the weapon in the living space takes over the communication.
 No spoken word is needed.
 The woman knows where the weapon is.
 The man knows that she knows.